10 Things You May Not Know About Virginia Baptist Hospital Birth Center

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0004.jpg

-1. They have a birth tub available for all mamas to use!
-I’m not talking about the big jacuzzi tubs in the bathrooms (those are nice, too!).
-I mean a giant, blow up birthing tub that they can set up in the middle of your room!
-A giant birth tub is called the “midwife's epidural” for a reason, friends!
-Once you’re in active labor and you have reached a point where you really don’t think you can take it anymore, that’s when it’s time to slip into the magical tub!
-(So you should ask for it to be set up right after you arrive, because it takes a while to get it ready.)
-They also have a birth stool, really fun shaped birth balls in a variety of sizes, and other tools available if you simply ASK for them!
+1. They have birthing tools available for all mamas to use!
+Once you’re in active labor and you have reached a point where you really don’t think you can take it anymore, you can ask for additional tools and options to help.
+They have jacuzzi tubs, a birth stool, really fun shaped birth balls in a variety of sizes, and other items available if you simply ask for them.
 Don’t be afraid to ask!

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0010.jpg

 3. Essential oils are welcome, but diffusers have been banned.
-My hippie heart broke when I heard this news!
+There’s a fair reason!
 It's because some of the staff are allergic to a handful of the popular oils and diffusers make the oils utterly impossible to ignore.
 So bring your oils!
 Just plan to apply them to wash cloths for inhaling or directly onto your skin as preferred.

 4. The beds in the Labor & Delivery unit are uncomfortable.
 But, let's be honest - they should be!
 You’re not really there to sleep and be pampered.
-(I know, I hated that realization, too.)
 The beds are super functional and help mamas get babies out in all the best ways!
 And the good news is the beds over in the Mother Baby Unit ARE comfy and just waiting for you to come rest and heal as soon as you are ready!
-If you know that you will be in L&D for a long period (perhaps you are on bedrest or you may have another reason), you can request an egg crate mattress topper be added to your bed.
+If you know that you will be in L&D for a long period (perhaps you are on bedrest or you may be planning an induction), you can request an egg crate mattress topper be added to your bed.
 Also, have someone from home bring lots of pillows to help you adjust the bed to your comfort level as much as possible!

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0003.jpg

 5. They have a staff of incredible nurses, midwives and O.B.s who all want to see you and your baby transferred to the Mother Baby unit happy, healthy and as quickly as possible.
 This means they care about you, really!
-However, you can ALWAYS request a new nurse if you don’t have a good connection with the one assigned to you.
+And while in the past there was a “try to get a nurse who’s style aligns with your birth plan” vibe - that’s changed.
+The team there truly desires to see all staff grow comfortable with all types of births.
+However, you can still request a new nurse if you don’t have a good connection with the one assigned to you.
 If you are getting bad vibes from your care provider (perhaps they are having a rough day themselves), have your partner or advocate speak up and request a new one for you!
 It won’t be the first time this has happened, nor the last!

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0009.jpg